Iberian corridor into the US

 Frequently asked.

 Iberian operators frequently arrive at US procurement with multi-continental track records concentrated in Iberia, Latin America, and Europe.
 The US procurement officer does not score against Iberian or Latin American past-performance.
-The materials read as parallel-and-irrelevant even when the operating history is substantial.
+The materials land as parallel-and-irrelevant even when the operating history is substantial.
 American buyers filter on category anchor, outcome claim, US peer set, and past-performance evidence in US-recognised commercial structures.
-The work is to refile the same evidence under the headings the US buyer is reading.
+The work is to refile the same evidence under the headings the US buyer is scoring.

 It depends on the structure already in place.
 Iberian operators with Latin-America-routed capital flows can sometimes anchor US entry through a Latin American subsidiary that has US-recognised commercial structure.
-Iberian-direct operators face the same register-correction work, with the additional layer of multi-continental past-performance that the US procurement officer does not score against.
+Iberian-direct operators face the same market-facing correction work, with the additional layer of multi-continental past-performance that the US procurement officer does not score against.
 Both paths are workable.
 The shape of the engagement adjusts to the structure.

 Tell us what the US is doing to your pipeline.